michaelmosmann/silk/binds.md

 Than the first parameter is used for the first matching, the second for the second and so on.

 See also `TestConstructorParameterBinds` and `TestDependencyParameterBinds` for more detailed examples.

+### The `to`-Clause / Suppliers
+We have already see a few different `to`-clauses in the above examples.
+The `TypedBinder` has about a dozen of different ones.
+The most common are:

+- Binding to a `Class` or `Instance` (link or create to an instance of it)
+- Binding to a `Constructor` (use it to construct an instance)
+- Binding to a `Factory` (a simplified `Supplier` interface)
+- Binding to a constant value `T` (just uses the supplied instance)

+All of them are just convenient methods to construct a appropriate `Supplier`.
+The utility class `SuppliedBy` contains most of the implementations used in the `Binder`.
+Unlike other frameworks in Silk all `bind`-declarations need a `to`-clause in order to construct a binding.
+As seen above the method `construct` is a shortcut to the common case that we want to bind to the constructor that is found automatically.

 ## <a id="array"></a>Array-Bindings
 There is a build in support in Silk that when binding something to a class `X` the 1-dimensional array type `X[]` is implicitly defined as well.